Don Osborn

-In 1963, Osborn was named pitching coach of the Pirates, where he would serve three terms in that post—1963–64; 1970–72; and 1974–76.
+In 1963, Osborn was named pitching coach of the Pirates and would serve three terms in that post—1963–64; 1970–72; and 1974–76.
 During most of that time, he worked under manager Danny Murtaugh, and was a member of the 1971 World Series champion Pirates club.
-At age 70, Osborn was appointed pitching coach of the Bucs for a fourth time after the 1978 season, this time by skipper Chuck Tanner, but ill health forced his resignation a few weeks after his appointment.
+At age 70, Osborn was appointed pitching coach of the Bucs for a fourth time after the 1978 season, this time by skipper Chuck Tanner, but declining health forced his resignation a few weeks after his appointment.

-He died in Torrance, California, during spring training in March 1979.
+He died, aged 70, in Torrance, California, during spring training in March 1979.

 As a minor league pitcher, Osborn won 199 games, losing 119 for a .626 winning percentage.
 According to The Sporting News' Official Baseball Register, Osborn was nicknamed "The Wizard of Oz" for his pitching mastery.
 His record as a minor-league manager was 929–751 (.553) with four championships.